thm-projects/arsnova-vagrant/README.md

 ## Using the GUI

-If you wish to use a window manager, you first need to shutdown your machine in case it is currently running.
+If you wish to use the window manager [Xfce](http://www.xfce.org), you first need to shutdown your machine in case it is currently running.
 Use `vagrant halt` for this purpose.
 Then, edit the `Vagrantfile` and activate the GUI option:

 	config.vm.provider "virtualbox" do |vb|
 		vb.gui = true